BogdanCatalin-Iacob/Tetris/README.md

             - When Instruction modal is closed the sound gets back to initial state -> work as expected

         - #### Modal pop-up
+            - start-up modal  displays game controls
+                - for screens over 1024px keyboard and mouse controls -> work as expected
-            - start-up modal  displays game instructions -> work as expected
+                - for screens under 1024px touch controls -> work as expected
             - "Play" button will close the modal and start the game -> work as expected
             - "Close" button will close the modal, but will not start the game -> work as expected

         - #### Score adding up and display
             - each time the player clears lines variable points will be awarded based on [scoring system](#scoring-system) -> work as expected